-Dil Hi Toh Hai: Big Surprise!
-Poonam Dhillon Quits The Show!
+Big Surprise!
+Poonam Dhillon Quits Dil Hi Toh Hai!

 Rajeshwari Sachdev Is Replacing Poonam Dhillon

 Rajeshwari Sachdev will be stepping into Poonam's shoes.
-The actress has already shot for a day and feels her character is interesting.
+The actress has already shot for a day and feels that her character is interesting.

 Rajeshwari was quoted by the leading daily as saying, "I am sure Poonamji has valid reasons for quitting the show.
 I have shot just for a day and so far, the character seems interesting."

 ‘I Am Hopeful That The Character Will Pan Out Well’